+**3.0 PUBLIC SCOPING MEETINGS**

-11 "3.0 PUBLIC SCOPING MEETINGS The BIA hosted public information and scoping meetings in Moapa Town on the reservation and in Las Vegas at the BLM office to provide NEPA process and proposed project information and gather public comments.
+The BIA hosted public information and scoping meetings in Moapa Town on the reservation and in Las Vegas at the BLM office to provide NEPA process and proposed project information and gather public comments.
 The two public scoping meetings were held at the times and locations listed below.

+Meeting Date and Time | City/State/Zip Code | Address | Attendance

+---|---|---|---

-Meeting Date and Time City/State/Zip Code Address Attendance August 21, 2012 Moapa Town, NV 89025- Moapa River Indian 40 Reservation Tribal Hall, 5:30PM to 7:30PM One Lincoln Street August 22, 2012 Las Vegas, NV 89130 BLM Conference Room, 29 Southern Nevada District 5:30PM to 7:30PM Office, 4701 North Torrey Pines Drive TOTAL ATTENDANCE 69
+August 21, 2012 | Moapa Town, NV 89025 | Moapa River Indian Reservation Tribal Hall, One Lincoln Street | 40

+August 22, 2012 | Las Vegas, NV 89130 | BLM Conference Room, Southern Nevada District Office, 4701 North Torrey Pines Drive | 29

+TOTAL ATTENDANCE | | | 69

-The public scoping meetings were a combination of open house and formal presentation.
+The public scoping meetings were a combination of an open house and formal presentation.
 Attendees were greeted at the entrance and asked to sign in.
-Handouts were available for the public and posters were on display that described the project and NEPA process.
+Handouts were available for the public, and posters were on display that described the project and NEPA process.
 Attendees were able to ask questions to the agency and project representatives while viewing posters.

+**HAND-OUTS**

-HAND-OUTS The following handouts were available at the public meetings: cent 8 1/2"" by 11"" color project area map cent Public scoping letter cent Comment form
+The following handouts were available at the public meetings:

+- 8 1/2" by 11" color project area map

+- Public scoping letter

+- Comment form

+The handouts available at meetings can be found in Appendix C.

+**PRESENTATION**

-The handouts available at meetings can be found in Appendix C. PRESENTATION Following an open house of approximately 30 minutes, a formal presentation was provided.
+Following an open house of approximately 30 minutes, a formal presentation was provided.
 Both scoping meetings followed the same agenda, with the exception of an opening prayer that was conducted at the Moapa River Indian Reservation by Mr. Leroy Spotted Eagle and introductory remarks at the BLM office in Las Vegas by Ms. Brenda Wilhight, BLM Realty Specialist.
-The program opened with Chairman Mr. William Anderson of the Moapa Band of Paiute Indians providing a brief history of the Reservation, what he envisions will be the future of his people and the importance of the Proposed Action to the community of Paiute Indians.
-Ms. Kellie Youngbear, BIA Superintendant for the Southern Paiute Agency, introduced herself and her agency staff.
-Following Ms. Youngbear, Ms. Amy Heuslein, BIA Regional Environmental Protection Officer, introduced BIA and BLM staff and explained the various ways to provide comments.
-Moapa Solar Energy Center Scoping Report October 2012"

-12 Page 3-2 Ms. Heuslein gave a presentation explaining the purpose and need of the EIS, EIS schedule and the NEPA process.
-Mr. Randy Schroeder of the EIS consultant team then presented the Proposed Action with an overview of the technical aspects and the environmental issues already identified to be addressed in the Draft EIS.
+The program opened with Chairman Mr. William Anderson of the Moapa Band of Paiute Indians providing a brief history of the Reservation, what Chairman Mr. William Anderson envisions will be the future of the Paiute people and the importance of the Proposed Action to the community of Paiute Indians.
+Ms. Kellie Youngbear, BIA Superintendent for the Southern Paiute Agency, introduced herself and Southern Paiute Agency staff.
+Following Ms. Youngbear, Ms. Amy Heuslein, BIA Regional Environmental Protection Officer, introduced Bureau of Indian Affairs and Bureau of Land Management staff and explained the various ways to provide comments.
+Moapa Solar Energy Center Scoping Report October 2012" Ms. Amy Heuslein gave a presentation explaining the purpose and need of the Environmental Impact Statement, Environmental Impact Statement schedule, and the National Environmental Policy Act process.
+Mr. Randy Schroeder of the Environmental Impact Statement consultant team then presented the Proposed Action with an overview of the technical aspects and the environmental issues already identified to be addressed in the Draft Environmental Impact Statement.
 Following the presentation, the attendees were invited to provide verbal comments or ask questions about the Proposed Action.
 A court reporter was present at the Moapa meeting and detailed notes were taken at the Las Vegas meeting to record the public comments expressed.
-The scoping meeting presentation, transcripts and public meeting summaries are provided in Appendix C INFORMATION STATIONS
+The scoping meeting presentation, transcripts, and public meeting summaries are provided in Appendix C.

+INFORMATION STATIONS

-Both public meetings included the following posters/ stations: cent How to Participate cent Areva Solar CSP Technology cent Proposed Action cent eSolar CSP Technology cent NEPA Process/Schedule cent Photovoltaic Technology cent Involved Agencies cent Associated Project Facilities cent Overall Project Description cent PV Solar Project Conceptual Site Layout cent CSP and PV Solar Project Conceptual Site Layout Display boards presented at these stations are included in Appendix E. Moapa Solar Energy Center Scoping Report October 2012
+Both public meetings included the following posters/ stations: How to Participate, Areva Solar Concentrated Solar Power Technology, Proposed Action, eSolar Concentrated Solar Power Technology, NEPA Process/Schedule, Photovoltaic Technology, Involved Agencies, Associated Project Facilities, Overall Project Description, Photovoltaic Solar Project Conceptual Site Layout, Concentrated Solar Power and Photovoltaic Solar Project Conceptual Site Layout.
+Display boards presented at these stations are included in Appendix E. Moapa Solar Energy Center Scoping Report October 2012